 Nothing's as good as free, but Microsoft's online store also gives students (including grade school) and faculty discounts on things like Windows PCs, special prices for software, and 10 percent off tech accessories.

 7. Phone service

 You may get a discount of up to 20 percent because of the school you attend.
 Verizon, T-Mobile, and AT&T have a place to check for discounts with your student email address.

 8. Banana Republic

-Both students and teachers can enjoy 15 percent off all Banana Republic purchases by showing a valid ID at checkout.
+Both students and teachers can enjoy 15 percent off all Banana Republic in-store purchases by showing a valid ID at checkout.

 9. Club Monaco